IAmSorryDave/Cuzco/README.md

 ## Usage in Codespace

-1. Build the Docker image:
+1. Build and run the Docker image:

 	bash up.sh